DataBiosphere/terra-interoperability-model/README.md

 Examples of searches include:

 * *Find all glioma data that I can access for commercial research*
-* *Find single-cell data from samples with HIV and an intracellular pathogens*
+* *Find single-cell data from samples with HIV and an intracellular pathogen*
-* *I need RNA-seq, Hi-C, and ChIP-seq data from adult brain tissue -- normal and diseased -- with malignant glioma*
+* *I need RNA-seq, Hi-C, and ChIP-seq data from adult brain tissue -- normal and diseased with malignant glioma*

 TIM is formally specified using OWL and is currently available in the [Turtle](https://www.w3.org/TR/turtle/) RDF serialization format.
 It is expected that the data model will be translated into appropriate syntaxes for implementation across a range of applications.
 See [Using Terra Interoperability Model](#using-Terra-Interoperability-Model).
 The namespace and default prefix are "TerraCore".